 Infant constipation is considered to be normal.
 It happens when you start introducing solid or change the formula.
 Sometimes a change in mother’s diet affects the bowel movement for breastfeeding babies.

 My son had his first constipation when he was about three months.
-He didn’t poop for 5 days, Yes, no number 2.
-I posted my concern on a group on Facebook.
-There were tons of remedies recommended by the fellow group members.
+He didn’t poop for 5 days, Yes, no number 2 for almost a week.

-One remedy that I used for my son was vaseline on a Q-tip, and it worked the same day.
-To be honest, I was very reluctant even to try that, but hearing it from other moms, I gave it a shot, and it worked.
+I applied vaseline petroleum jelly on a clean Q-tip and inserted it in the rectal area, and it worked like a charm, and constipation relieved later in the day.
+I was very reluctant to try that, but hearing it from other moms, I gave it a shot, and it worked.

 I am not a medical professional.
 These are my suggestions based on experience and are safe to use.
 I am not going to suggest anything that can be dangerous for the baby.